lich-uct/molpher-lib/molpher-lib/docs/source/usage/tutorial.rst

         'similarity': 'TANIMOTO'
     }

-Here we just tighthened the constraints on molecular weight and decreased the number of acceptable 'non-producing' `morph generations <morph generation>` to 2 (see :numref:`param-table` for details on the  morphing parameters).
+Here we just tightened the constraints on molecular weight and decreased the number of acceptable 'non-producing' `morph generations <morph generation>` to 2 (see :numref:`param-table` for details on the  morphing parameters).
 If we supply an incomplete set of parameters (like in the above example), only the parameters specified in the given dictionary will be changed.